Tomislav Vlašić: Church of Jesus Christ of the Whole Universe

 Vlašić and his partner who also claims to be a seer of Our Lady, Stefania Caterina, founded the Church of Jesus Christ of the Whole Universe.
 They made a video in 2012 in which they claim they are part of the Central Nucleus with other 49 people that God choose to save humanity in all universes..
-Vlašić wrote that he met Caterina in 1994 when she joined his group "Queen of Peace", where he became her spiritual director.
+Vlašić wrote that he met Caterina in 1994, when she joined his group, "Queen of Peace", and that he became her spiritual director.
 Bitno.net reported that the two are in a loving relationship.

-Vlašić writes that he and Caterina retreated to solace in 2007, where Vlašić claims they received revelations from archangels and apostles.
-During that period they understood God's plan to root the whole Universe into Jesus Christ.
+Vlašić writes that he and Caterina retreated to solace in 2007, where, He claims, they received revelations from archangels and apostles.
+During that period, they understood God's plan to root the whole Universe in Jesus Christ.
 In 2008, the pair published a book titled Preko Velike Barijere (Through the Great Barrier), in which they explained in detail God's plan.
 Vlašić claims he receives messages from God the Father, the Holy Spirit, the Madonna, the Apostles and the archangels.

-The Church of Jesus Christ of the Whole Universe was established on 20 May 2018 and was formally registered in 2019 as a non-profit organization, registered in Italy.
+The Church of Jesus Christ of the Whole Universe was established on 20 May 2018 and formally registered in 2019 as a non-profit organisation in Italy.